 Fishing is a fun and affordable way to get outdoors and spend time with friends and family.
 Plus, it can be a relaxing way to pass the day.
 The Texas Parks and Wildlife Department has a comprehensive section on their website dedicated to fishing.
 They provide every resource you may need, such as fishing reports, information about buying a fishing license, and fishing tutorials.

 Texas has a lot of ground to cover, so you better get started soon if you want to make a dent in it.
 Hiking is a great activity to get exercise and to take in the Texas landscapes.
 Before any hike, make sure you’ve got the proper equipment like hiking shoes, comfortable clothing, drinking water, food, charged cell phone, navigation tools, first aid kit, and knife or multi-tool.

 Bays, estuaries, lakes, and rivers—no matter where you live in Texas, you likely aren’t far from one of these bodies of water.

-Boating is a fun way to immerse yourself in cool Texas waters.
-Our suggestion: Eagle Mountain Lake just north of Fort Worth.
+Our Suggestion: Eagle Mountain Lake just north of Fort Worth.
 This lake is spread out over 9,000 acres and is great for cruising or dropping anchor and relaxing.
 Since Eagle Mountain Lake is confirmed to have zebra mussels, be sure to clean, drain, and dry your boat, trailer, livewells/bait buckets, and other gear before traveling to another water body.
 Draining water is required by law and possession and transport of zebra mussels is illegal.